Meet the LawmenIntroduce yourself to the real security & consulting professionals: the owners and operators of LawMan Security & Consulting.

 LawMan Security & Consulting offers additional training courses taught by a real professional.
 Other classes include CPR Training, Tourniquet, Tactical Communications, Firearms, and much more.

 Montrel Johnson instructs CPR Training for LawMan Security & Consulting.
 Montrel served in the U.S. Army for eight years in the 76th Infantry, based through the Indiana National Guard.
 His combat tours include Afghanistan and Iraq.
 While in the military, Montrel was certified as an Army Instructor, a Combat Life Saver Instructor, and a Team Leader.
 Today, Montrel works for Posey County Emergency Medical Services.
 Previously, he was a supervisor at American Medical Response (AMR).
 From an early age, Montrel was drawn to a career as a first responder; even volunteering as a Health Occupation Intern at AMR while still a high school student at Evansville’s Signature School.
-An EMS for 13 years, he is certified in Indiana, Kentucky, and Illinois.
+An EMS since 2003, he is certified in Indiana, Kentucky, and Illinois.
 He is also a nationally registered paramedic and currently a CPR instructor.
 Montrel holds certification in PALS, ACLS, and PHTLS, as well.

 Officer Kenny Dutschke